Explore health content from A to Z.

-Visit your health care provider before you start.
-The two of you will set up a safe exercise plan that meets your needs.
+You and your health care provider will set up a safe exercise plan that meets your needs.
 Ask about types of exercises you can try.
 Also ask how often to exercise, and how long each session should last.
-Your doctor may need to evaluate your lungs, heart, and blood pressure before he or she tells you it's okay to start.
 And, your doctor may tell you to use a fast-acting bronchodilator before each exercise session.
 He or she may also tell you to use oxygen during exercise.
 Be sure to follow all of your doctor's instructions.

 Chair exercises, such as moving your arms and legs while sitting.
-These may be good if you’re too short of breath to do other types of exercises.
+These may be good if you’re too short of breath to do other types of exercise.

 Lifting light hand weights or water bottles to build upper body strength.

 Walking.
 This is a good way to get oxygen moving through your body.
 You can walk outdoors or indoors, such as around the house or at a shopping mall.

 Swimming, water aerobics, or using a stationary bike or treadmill.

 Exercise is most effective when it’s done at least 30 minutes a day, most days of the week.
 Start gradually and work up to this goal.
 Here are some tips for getting started: